philipturner/home-built-stm/README.md

 ## Project Overview

+A device that can image with atomic resolution, and rip individual atoms off the sample with voltage pulses.

-Make a device that can image with atomic resolution.
+<b>Near-term goals:</b> Make a device that can image with atomic resolution.
 Place a layer of tripod nano-tips under the device, verify that they can also be imaged.

-Attempt to perform atom-by-atom manufacturing.
+<b>Long-term goals:</b> Attempt to perform atom-by-atom manufacturing.
 Not likely to succeed, but nonetheless ought to be attempted under ambient conditions.
 - Subtractive, by etching individual atoms from the W tip.
 - Additive, through thermodynamic cascade, with inverted tripod.